Main illustration: Colby Brooks

 1. Increase the push-away

 Guru, the knowledge management tool, does this on its homepage by contrasting the old way of managing knowledge across teams and tools versus the new and better way (using their product).
 Their marketing taps into key emotions of frustration and relief to drive urgency and a desire for change.
+This demonstrates value in the product experience for your users, and convinces them to make the switch.

 2. Increase your product magnetism